diagrams/diagrams-doc/doc/cmdline.rst

 > newtype Flippable a = Flippable a

-We need a newtype since we need to make a `Mainable` instance which is different than the default instance for `Diagram SVG R2`.
+We need a newtype since we need to make a `Mainable` instance which is different than the default instance for `Diagram SVG V2 Double`.

 We create a data structure to contain our new command-line options, along with a `Parseable` instance for it.
 In this case we just want a